 400 Conejos Espadín Cuishe 750ML

-400 Conejos Espadín Cuishe 750ML - This artisanal mezcal is an award-winning spirit that is created in the small towns of Tlacolula and Miahuatlán in the state of Oaxaca, Mexico.
-The mezcal is made using carefully selected Espadín and Cuishe agaves that are harvested and cooked in traditional cone-shaped wood ovens.
-The cooking process imparts a smoky flavor and texture that is characteristic of mezcal.
+400 Conejos Espadín Cuishe 750ML - This artisanal mezcal is an award-winning spirit created in the small towns of Tlacolula and Miahuatlán in the state of Oaxaca, Mexico.
+The mezcal is made using carefully selected Espadín and Cuishe agaves harvested and cooked in traditional cone-shaped wood ovens.
+The cooking process imparts a smoky flavor and texture characteristic of mezcal.

 Tasting Notes

-- On the nose, this mezcal has a floral and herbal aroma, with a hint of firewood and ash.
+• This mezcal has a floral and herbal aroma on the nose, with a hint of firewood and ash.
 This combination suggests a complex and well-rounded flavor profile.

-- On the palate, the mezcal has subtle sweetness from the cooked agave, along with floral and earthy tones.
+• The mezcal has a subtle sweetness from the cooked agave and floral and earthy tones on the palate.
 The smokiness from the cooking process is also present, adding to the complexity of the flavor.

-- Visually, this mezcal is transparent with nuanced platinum sparks, giving it an elegant appearance that is sure to impress.
+• Visually, this mezcal is transparent with nuanced platinum sparks, giving it an elegant appearance that will impress.

-This mezcal is a true representation of the art of mezcal-making, with its traditional production methods and complex flavor profile.
-It is perfect for sipping on its own or for mixing into cocktails for an added smoky kick.
+This mezcal represents the art of mezcal-making, with its traditional production methods and complex flavor profile.
+It is perfect for sipping or mixing into cocktails for an added smoky kick.

 400 Conejos Mezcal is the only true 100% agave mezcal.
-The story begins in ancient times when only priests were allowed to communicate with the gods.
+The story begins in ancient times when only priests could communicate with the gods.
 The priests practiced ritual drinking of agave beverages as part of religious ceremonies and for the spiritual elite.
 The

 Customer Services is our #1 Job